CampbellOleson/mixr-live/README.md

 # MIXR

-MIXR is a simple audio EQ where users can record multiple track and play then in sync.
+MIXR is a simple audio EQ where users can record multiple track and play them in sync.

 MIXR is built with regular **JavaScript, CSS, and HTML5**.